Your cart is currently empty!

 sudo pacman -S qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat

-Then enable and start the libvirtd
+Enable and start the libvirt service:

 sudo systemctl enable --now libvirtd.service

-Add your user to the libvirt group:
+Add your user to the libvirt

 sudo usermod -aG libvirt $(whoami)